-Usually no vital danger for mother and child.
-A flare-up of the disease at the time of birth is not unusual (short-term increase of the system therapy!).
+As a rule, no vital danger for mother and child.
+A flare-up of the disease at the time of birth is not unusual (short-term increase in system therapy!).
 Spontaneous healing 2-3 weeks after delivery.

-If the disease persists or manifests itself for the first time several weeks to months after delivery, a placental tumour should be excluded.
+If the disease persists or if it first manifests several weeks to months after delivery, a placental tumor should be excluded.

-Recurrences are possible in the following gravidities, under hormonal contraception or with the beginning of menses.
-Caution with gestagen-containing contraceptives post partum.
+Recurrences are possible in subsequent gravidities, under hormonal contraception or with the onset of menses.
+Caution with progestogen-containing contraceptives post partum.

-The prognosis in children is favourable.
-In 20% of cases, increased rate of premature birth and the development of so-called "small -fordate-babies" (chronic placental insufficiency).
+The fetal prognosis is favorable.
+In 20% of cases increased premature birth rate as well as the development of so-called "small -fordate-babies" (chronic placental insufficiency).